200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-07-AGMsGuidetoSessionPrepandPlay.md

 layout: post
 title: "A GM's Guide to Session Prep and Play"
 date: 2016-04-07
-author: "Ole Peder Giæver"
+author: "Ole Peder GiÃ¦ver"
 link: "http://snarglebarf.com"
 categories: 2016 supplement
 ---
 ```
 -- A GM's Guide to Session Prep and Play --

 You have characters, setting and system.
-You’re running a game tomorrow.
+Youâ€™re running a game tomorrow.
 What do you do?

 Pick two (or roll 1d8):